Updated August, 2021

 Getting ready for your first day on the slopes is like getting your car ready for a long road trip.
 Sure, you could chance it and hit the road without giving it a once over or double-checking that you’ve packed everything, but why risk it?
 If you’ve ever broken down by the side of the road or had to backtrack for a forgotten item, you know that a little prep work goes a long way and the same applies to the slopes.

-They say the best time to do something is yesterday, the second-best time is today.
-Opening day will be upon us fast (November 25, 2021) so there’s no better time than now to get your on-mountain essentials tuned up for the winter season.
+They say the best time to do something is yesterday, the second-best time for tuning up for winter is today.
+Opening day will be upon us fast (November 23, 2023) so there’s no better time than now to get your on-mountain essentials ready for the winter season.
 From your gear to personal health and fitness, here’s everything you need to know to be a finely tuned machine when you hit the slopes this winter.

 Tuning Up Your Gear